 Tolerance in Manufacturing

-In the manufacturing world, tolerance is used frequently since it defines the accuracy necessary to create a functioning product.
+In manufacturing, tolerance is used frequently since it defines the accuracy necessary to create a functioning product.
 Tolerance is the range of variation permitted in maintaining a specified dimension in machining a piece.

 Imagine a company that builds engines and needs to ream a hole in the cylinder head where the valves reciprocate.
 They look around and eventually find a company that manufactures reamers for this specific job.